Jan 21, 2019 – We’ll love You forever

 So, there is one thing we now know for sure … he’s going to spend the rest of his days with us.
 It’s official … Cranky Frankie Long-Legs is now a Taylor!

 It was 90 days ago that we rescued Frankie from the shelter in South Carolina.
 He was sick and emaciated, skin and bones, and he could barely walk – honestly, we didn’t think he would survive the first couple weeks.
 But Frankie received top-notch care from Dr. Prause (internal medicine), Dr. Sitzman (dentist), Dr. Lineberger (surgeon), Dr. Heaney (cardiologist), and the wonderful staff at Four Seasons Veterinary Specialists.
-The generous donations to Harley’s House of Hope made this all possible.
 Our sincerest THANKS to everyone who donated, shared and prayed.
 Because of YOU, Frankie was given a second chance, and we’re tremendously grateful.